MicrosoftDocs/winrt-api/windows.ui.core/coreindependentinputsource_pointercursor.md

 # Windows.UI.Core.CoreIndependentInputSource.PointerCursor

 ## -description
-Gets or sets the cursor used by the Windows Store app.
+Gets or sets the cursor used by the UWP app.

 ## -property-value
 The app's cursor.